LyncsCwtsh/fvtt-module-nice-more-dice/README.md

 ![preview](Images/cover.jpg?raw=true)

-**Be aware:** You do need to install [Dice so Nice](https://gitlab.com/riccisi/foundryvtt-dice-so-nice) for this module to work.
-This module is pretty much more dice skins and overlays which only work with the awesome module that adds 3d animated dice.
+This module works as an addon to Dice so Nice, adding more textures and dice faces to give users more customization options for their dice.

 I encourage testing different combinations of textures and colours out, unless one of the complete dice faces speaks to you.
 Some textures jump into your face, while others are a lot more subtle.
 If a texture comes on too strong or you can’t see it, change the background colour to black or white.
 The same goes for dice faces - if the dice are completely black, change the colour of the dice to something else.